zeg-io/git-aware-terminal/README.md

 ## Installation

 1. Edit your bash config.
-In OSX it is located here: `~/.bash_profile`.
+In OSX it is located here: `~/.bash_profile`.<br>
-   Add the following to the top of your file and save it:
+   Add the following to the top of your file and save it:<br>
    ```
    if [ -f ~/.git-aware-terminal.bash ]; then
      . ~/.git-aware-terminal.bash